Higher linear regression channel: direction - upward.

 Moving average (20; smoothed) - downward.

-The average volatility of the GBP/USD pair is currently 92 points per day.
-For the pound/dollar pair, this value is "average".
-On Thursday, April 8, thus, we expect movement within the channel, limited by the levels of 1.3650 and 1.3834.
-The reversal of the Heiken Ashi indicator back to the top can signal a new round of upward movement.
+The average volatility of the GBP/USD pair is currently 113 points per day.
+For the pound/dollar pair, this value is "high".
+On Monday, March 8, thus, we expect movement within the channel, limited by the levels of 1.3717 and 1.3943.
+A reversal of the Heiken Ashi indicator back to the top will signal a new round of corrective movement.

 Nearest support levels: